 Accepting change

 Firstly, a well-socialised and well-trained dog, which is used to a routine, will accept change more readily – particularly when your sitter adheres to your routines.
-For a socially acceptable dog, there’s no substitute for regular training classes – you may not be interested in winning the Crufts obedience championships or excelling at agility or even flyball – but attending a good club on a regular basis will make certain that he’s used to noise, bustle and lots of people.
+For a socially acceptable dog, there’s no substitute for regular training classes – you may not be interested in winning the Crufts obedience championships or excelling at agility or even flyball – but attending a good club regularly will make certain that he’s used to noise, bustle and lots of people.
 It should also maintain a reliable recall and stay – essential at all times, especially when being cared for by someone other than yourself.

 Choose well

-• understand your dog and any of his little quirks
+- understand your dog and any of his little quirks

-• look after your dog like their own
+- look after your dog like their own

-• follow your instructions – and your routines – to the letter
+- follow your instructions – and your routines – to the letter

-• deal well with any accidents or emergencies
+- deal well with any accidents or emergencies

-• assess your dog initially and be happy to get to know him
+- assess your dog initially and be happy to get to know him

-It can help considerably if the sitter is prepared to come and meet your dog in the home a couple of times, so your dog will accept him as a friend and caregiver.
+It can help considerably if the sitter is prepared to come and meet your dog in the home a couple of times so your dog will accept him as a friend and caregiver.
 Even better, perhaps employ the sitter as a walker a few times over the weeks leading up to your absence – and stipulate that he must have plenty of exercises while you’re away.
 An under-exercised or hyperactive dog missing his people can become very distressed and destructive.

 If he’s happy with his sitter, you can relax knowing he’s safe and well – and enjoy your break.